 Come on Baby, Light my Fallas

 Spain loves to party, particularly at fiesta time.
 It holds a number of weird festivals, from bull-running in the streets to tomato fights.
-One of the wackiest is the wonderful fallas fiesta held every March in the Valencia region.
+One of the wackiest is the wonderful fallas in Valencia region, held every March.

 It's often said that Spaniards are noisy.
 It's also boasted that Valencia is the noisiest city in Spain.
 This is definitely true at fiesta time.
 During the five days of the fallas fiesta, you could feel as though you have wandered into the middle of a war zone because of the constant boom of the firecrackers day and night.
 Twice a day, there are also the noisy firecrackers called mascletas, which are loud enough to make the windows shake in the nearby building.